MarceloDuretti/Financeiro/replit.md

 ## Overview

-FinControl is a comprehensive financial management platform for individuals and businesses (including MEI).
-It features a modern, Apple-inspired minimalist landing page and a full-featured dashboard for managing financial transactions, accounts, cost centers, and generating reports.
-The application is a full-stack TypeScript solution utilizing a React frontend, Express backend, and PostgreSQL database with Drizzle ORM.
+FinControl is a comprehensive financial management platform designed for individuals and businesses (including MEI).
+It offers a modern, Apple-inspired user interface and a full-featured dashboard for managing financial transactions, accounts, cost centers, and generating reports.
+The application is built as a full-stack TypeScript solution, leveraging a React frontend, Express backend, and PostgreSQL database with Drizzle ORM.
+Key capabilities include a true multi-tenant architecture with row-level isolation, a hierarchical user system with granular access control, complete data isolation, and performance optimizations for tenant-scoped queries.

-Key capabilities include:
-- True Multi-Tenant Architecture with row-level tenant isolation.
-- Hierarchical User System with admin/collaborator roles and granular company access control.
-- Complete Data Isolation ensuring no cross-tenant data leakage.
-- Performance Optimized with composite indexes for fast tenant-scoped queries.

 ## User Preferences